sail-sg/finetune-fair-diffusion/exp-2-debias-gender-token/README.md

 - The `--generated_imgs_dir` argument should correspond to the `--save_dir` specified in step 6.
 In other words, it should follow the structure outlined at the conclusion of step 6.

 The above code first detects the faces in the generated images.
-It retrieves the face that occupies the largest area of there are multiple faces in the generated image.
+It retrieves the face that occupies the largest area if there are multiple faces in the generated image.
 Then, it applies three classifiers:
 1. gender classifier to predict two classes of gender: class 0 is female and class 1 is male;
 2. race classifier to predict four classes of race: class 0 is White, Middle Easterm, Latino Hispanic, class 1 is Black, class 2 is Indian, class 3 is Asian;
 3. age classifier to predict two classes of age: class 0 is young and class 1 is old.